desenG/ContactTableDemo/README.md

 # ContactTableDemo
-Use UITableview to list all contacts from addressbook with search, section, index path and slide menu functions.
+Use UITableview to list all contacts from addressbook with search, section, index path, check box and slide menu functions.

 <p align="center">